Robert's Nook

 A note from Founder and Artistic Director, Ted Rooney

 Robert Blanche and I met around 2008 on the set of Bucksville, a locally produced independent film directed by Chel White.
 Robert was the kind of person who could take over a room—big personality, endless stories, and a natural producer’s mind.
 Besides being a fine actor, he understood how things worked.
 I never really did.
 I’ve always been, more or less, a one-trick pony: an actor.
-In fact, Robert directed me for my audition for Boardwalk Empire which got my two nice episodes on the series!
-I could not have gotten that role without him.

 Robert had a congenital lung condition that gave him coughing fits.
-Over time, Robert’s breathing problems worsened.
+Over time, his breathing problems worsened.
 Eventually, he needed a lung transplant to survive.
-At the time, the average life expectancy of a successful transplant was around three years.
+At the time, the average life expectancy after a successful transplant was around three years.
 In Robert’s case, the lungs never fully took.
 After countless procedures and powerful drugs fighting to keep them in his body, Robert died about a year after the operation.

-I often think that had he lived, Robert and I might have ended up running a theater together—him as the brains, me as the brawn.
+I often think that, had he lived, Robert and I might have ended up running a theater together—him as the brains, me as the brawn.

-That theater we became 21ten Theatre.
+That theater became 21ten Theatre.

 When we moved in, I brought with me many items from the old studio—some of them inherited from Robert.
-His diner table, which we had used for countless restaurant scenes, fit perfectly into this small nook by the front window.
+His diner table, which we had used for countless restaurant scenes, fit perfectly into a small nook by the front window.

 About a month later, a friend of Robert’s came to see the space.
 When he noticed the table, he stopped short and said, “Damn.
 Robert’s table is back where it belongs.”